panzi/formatstring/README.md

 	std::cout << format("hex: {:#x}, centerd: {:_^20}, padded: {:+010.3f}\n",
 	                    1234, "test", 3.14159);

-	// create a temp. formatting object the gets converted into a string std::string s1 = format("{:d} {:c}", 'A', 66);
+	// create a temp. formatting object that gets converted into a string std::string s1 = format("{:d} {:c}", 'A', 66);

 	// convert a single value to a string